Prometric HAAD/DHA/MOH MOCK TEST - 1

 56.

-A parent of a 2-year-old child who was just diagnosed with cystic fibrosis expresses concern about the child’s frailty and low weight.
+A parent of a 2-year-old child newly diagnosed with cystic fibrosis says to the nurse, “My child looks so frail and weighs so little.
+Will this improve?”
 What is the nurse’s most appropriate reply?

 57.

-During the first well-baby visit after discharge from thehospital, the parents inform the nurse that their baby has difficulty sucking and swallowing and tires easily.
+During the first well-baby visit after hospital discharge, the parents tell the nurse, “Our baby has difficulty sucking and swallowing and gets tired quickly while feeding.”
 What should the nurse consider when assessing this infant?

 58.